Jothi (TV series)

-Jothi is a 2021 Indian Tamil-language supernatural fantasy thriller television series, which aired on Sun TV in every weekend and later rescheduled to air on every Sunday.
+Jothi is a 2021 Indian Tamil-language supernatural thriller television series, which aired on Sun TV on every weekend and later rescheduled to air on every Sunday.
 It was produced by Sundar C under the studio of Avni Telemedia.

-It starred Meghasri portraying the titular role, along with Chandana Shetty and Vishnu Unnikrishnan in the lead roles.
+It starred Meghashree portraying the title role, along with Chandana Shetty and Vishnu Unnikrishnan in the lead roles.
 This show was a sequel of "Nandini".
 The series went off air on 1 August 2021.

 Synopsis

 The story of the serial moves as a woman named Sivagami, falls in love with a mysterious man Aadhisheshan, who is a powerful shapeshifting snake.
 Sivagami and Aadhisheshan both get married and they had two girls- Jothi and Shreya.
 Jothi inherited human quality also snake powers and Sherya inherited the snake quality.
 Unaware of her shape shifting serpent powers Jothi, the Nagaloga prince's sole heir is a maid at her own palace, while enduring several hardships from evil serpent forces & her ill-treating family.
 How she finds her true identity, marries the love of her life and acquires the ‘Nagamanickam’ unravels as a mystical tale.